Sukkah : inside the sukkah, William Kentridge Silhouettes of cut-out cardboard presented on 5 october 2019 during the parisian Nuit Blanche event.

 Claire Maratier created the Prix Maratier, awarded every two years, in memory of her husband Amédée Maratier, with whom she shared her passion for contemporary art.
 It was awarded in 2005 to Pierrette Bloch, in 2007 to Iris Sara Schiller, in 2009 to Mikael Levin, in 2011 to Cécile Reims, in 2013 to Nira Pereg and in 2015 to Moshe Ninio.

 Claire Maratier (1915-2013), daughter of the painter Michel Kikoïne and one of the mahJ’s dearest friends, supported the museum with great generosity and determination from its creation.
-She contributed to the acquisition of the first work to enter the museum’s own collection, a very rare 19th-century Sukkot tabernacle.
+She contributed to the acquisition of the first work to enter the museum’s own collection, a very rare 19th-century booth for the feast of Tabernacles (Sukkah).

 She also donated her collection of works by artists of the School of Paris, including Kikoïne (the museum now has a major collection), Soutine, Krémègne, Hayden, Pascin and Marcoussis.

 Claire Maratier gradually lost her eyesight but continued to visit exhibitions and artists’ studios, sensing rather than seeing, touching works and giving advice with an apparent detachment barely concealing her strong personal convictions.
-Shortly before she died, the mahJ was able to film her reminiscing about her her childhood at La Ruche and her experiences during the Second World War.
+Shortly before she died, the mahJ was able to film her reminiscing about her childhood at La Ruche and her experiences during the Second World War (in French).